rachel-d23/rachel-d23/README.md

 ## Hi, I'm Rachel!

-I am a computer science student and aspiring software developer, and I am strengthening my coding skills by writing for my blog:
+I am a computer science student at Georgia Tech, and I am strengthening my coding skills by writing for my blog:
 >Rachel Decodes Tech.

 I write posts about what I am studying and learning, as well careers in tech.